What Is Binary? (Definition, vs. Decimal, Importance)

 Brand Studio Logo

-Binary is a numerical system that uses only two digits, 0 and 1, to represent values.
-You’ll sometimes see this referred to as a base-2 system.
-Binary differs from the decimal system that we use every day, which uses ten digits (0-9) to represent values — also called the base-10 number system.
+Binary is a numerical system that uses only two digits, 0 and 1, to represent values, often in a computing system.
+You’ll sometimes see binary referred to as a base-2 system.
+Binary differs from the decimal system that we use every day, which uses ten digits (0 - 9) to represent values — also called the base-10 number system.
 While decimal is better suited for human comprehension, binary is more efficient for computers.

 Why Is Binary Important?

-Binary plays a critical role in computing because it allows computers to store and manipulate data using a system of switches that can be turned on or off, represented by the digits 0 and 1.
+Binary plays a critical role in computing because it is the basis of binary digits, or bits, which are the most basic unit of information in a computer.
+Binary allows computers to efficiently store and manipulate data, all by using a system of switches that can be turned on or off (represented by the binary digits 0 and 1).
 This binary code can represent any type of data, from text and numbers to images and sound.
 Without binary, it would be impossible for computers to communicate, perform calculations or store information.

 How Do Binary Numbers Work?